lycian way thru hike turkey

 Kayakoy is slowly turning to rubble

-Kayakoy is a ‘ghost village’, its ancient stone houses were left uninhabited after their Greek inhabitants left Turkey during the great population exchange of the 1920s.
+Kayakoy is a ‘ghost village’; its ancient stone houses were left uninhabited after their Greek inhabitants left Turkey during the great population exchange of the 1920s.
 We started the hike by walking up the hillside ‘ghost’ village exploring the ruins of the town.
-Then the real work began.
-We continued upwards climbing a steep, rocky path that was way more technical than anything I did in my 5 weeks of the Camino de Santiago.
+Then, the real work began.
+We continued upwards, climbing a steep, rocky path that was way more technical than anything I had done in my 5 weeks on the Camino de Santiago.
 Sweat was rolling down every part of my body as no one in their right mind would hike this trail in July!

-But soon we were up and over the hill, through some scrubby forest and we had popped out on the ledge of the coast hills looking over the turquoise Mediterranean.
-The trail had a number of hairpin turns and technical spots which kept you focused on your feet instead of the view at most times.
+But soon, we were up and over the hill, through some scrubby forest, and we had popped out on the ledge of the coast hills looking over the turquoise Mediterranean.
+The trail had a number of hairpin turns and technical spots, which kept you focused on your feet instead of the view most of the time.
 But this was a wonderful taste of what the entire Lycian Way trail would be like – challenging hiking and beautiful coastal views.

 Hiking up through Kayakoy on the Lycian Way